On this page:

 Floor Work and Special Projects

-Floor work and special projects are completed from 4 p.m. to 12:30 a.m.
+Floor work and special projects are completed from Sunday through Wednesday, 9:30 p.m. to 8 a.m.

-We complete exterior window cleaning on an annual basis.
 Office interior window cleaning is charged to each department.
-To place a request for price quote or service, contact us at (937) 775-4444.
+To request a price quote for service, call us at 937-775-4444.